When It Comes to Performance Issues, Know How to Give Feedback

 Keep At It Until It Sticks

 Follow-through matters.
-The main action managers can take to encourage employees to follow through is to follow through themselves by setting a follow up meeting.
-The meeting shows the employee that you care and also gives them a timeline of what is expected and a sense of accountability.
+The leading action managers can take to encourage employees to follow through is to follow through themselves by setting a follow-up meeting.
+The meeting shows the employee that you care and also provides them with a timeline of what is expected, fostering a sense of accountability.

 Previous